Mitsubishi Motors shareholders approve ouster of Ghosn

 Mitsubishi Motors Corp. shareholders approved on Friday the ouster of Carlos Ghosn, who was pivotal in the Japanese automaker's three-way partnership with Nissan and Renault until he was arrested on financial misconduct charges last year.

-The vote took place at a two-hour general meeting of shareholders at a Tokyo hotel, with approval shown in clapping from some 500 shareholders present, although some votes were submitted in advance.
+The vote took place in a 2-hour general meeting of shareholders at a Tokyo hotel, with approval shown in clapping from some 500 shareholders present, although some votes were submitted in advance.
 Nissan Motor Co. owns 34% of Mitsubishi Motors.

 Osamu Masuko, who was reappointed chairman, promised to strengthen governance and transparency and monitor wrongdoing.
 More outsiders will check executive appointments and compensation, he said.